ywanyi/devdocs/config-guide/cron/custom-cron-ref.md

 ---
 group: configuration-guide
-subgroup: 12_cron
 title: Custom cron job and cron group reference
-menu_title: Custom cron job and cron group reference
-menu_order: 2
-menu_node:
 functional_areas:
   - Configuration
   - System
   - Setup
 ---

 This topic helps you set up crontabs and optionally cron groups for custom modules.
-If your custom {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} needs to schedule tasks periodically, you must set up a crontab for that module.
+If your custom [module](https://glossary.magento.com/module) needs to schedule tasks periodically, you must set up a crontab for that module.
 A *crontab* is a cron job's configuration.

 You can optionally set up a custom group, which among other things enables you to run cron jobs defined in that group independently of other cron jobs.